rust-lang/book/2018-edition/src/ch11-01-writing-tests.md

 ### Using `Result<T, E>` in tests

-So far, we've written tests that panic when they fail.
+So far, we’ve written tests that panic when they fail.
 We can also write tests that use `Result<T, E>` too!
-Here's that first example, but with results instead:
+Here’s that first example, but with results instead:

 ```rust
 #[cfg(test)]